-The brown, white, and pink shrimp spawn in the offshore waters of the Gulf of Mexico.
-The eggs hatch, and the microscopic shrimp pass through a number of developmental stages (Figure 2).
-During this time, the tiny shrimp (postlarvae) are carried by tides and currents into the shallow, marshy areas of Mobile Bay and Mississippi Sound.
+Brown, white, and pink shrimp spawn in the offshore waters of the Gulf of Mexico.
+The eggs hatch and the microscopic shrimp pass through several larval developmental stages before turning into what we recognize as shrimp.
+During this time, the tiny postlarvae shrimp (figure 2) are carried by tides and currents into the shallow, marshy areas of Mobile Bay and Mississippi Sound.

-In the protected, productive marshes, the postlarvae feed on a rich variety of food items and grow rapidly into juvenile shrimp.
-As the postlarval shrimp develop into juveniles (about 1 to 2 inches in length), they begin to leave the protected areas of the marsh for the bays and sounds.
-Here, the juveniles grow to adult and harvestable size (68-to the pound with heads on).
+In protected, productive marshes, postlarvae feed on a rich variety of food items and grow rapidly into juvenile shrimp.
+As postlarval shrimp develop into juveniles (about 1 to 2 inches in length), they begin to leave the protected areas of the marsh for the bays and sounds.
+Here, the juveniles grow to adult and harvestable size.
 Adult shrimp then continue to move to the deeper waters of the Gulf to spawn and complete their life cycle.
-The time period from egg to spawning adult is about 1 year.
+The period from egg to spawning adult is about 1 year.
 Most shrimp do not survive to spawn again.

 White shrimp spawn offshore from March to October.
-Juvenile whites appear to tolerate freshwater better than brown shrimp and may be found in very low salinity water.
-The young adults migrate to offshore waters from July to November and are caught primarily during these months.
+Juvenile whites tolerate freshwater better than brown shrimp do and may be found in very low-salinity water.
+Young adults migrate to offshore waters from July to November and are caught primarily during these months.

-Pink shrimp spawn offshore from May through November and migrate out of the marshes from April to September.
-Pink shrimp are most often caught in the early spring.
+Pink shrimp spawn offshore from May through November and migrate out of marshes from April to September.
+Pink shrimp are caught most often in the early spring.

 The different life cycles explain why each species is most abundant during certain times of the year.
-An understanding of these life cycles serves as a basis for shrimp management plans undertaken by the Alabama Department of Conservation and Natural Resources (DCNR), Marine Resources Division.
+Understanding these life cycles is a basis for shrimp management plans undertaken by the Alabama Department of Conservation and Natural Resources (DCNR) Marine Resources Division.

-Second, various areas of the state waters may be closed for short periods of time when DCNR personnel find that migratory shrimp are below harvestable size.
-When sampling in these areas indicates shrimp have grown large enough, the areas are reopened for shrimping.
+- Various areas of state waters may be closed for short periods when DCNR personnel observe that migratory shrimp are below harvestable size.
+When sampling in these areas indicates that shrimp have grown large enough, the areas are reopened for shrimping.

-These measures are meant to ensure that shrimp will be of legal size and that enough adults will escape to spawn offshore and provide the next year’s harvest.
+These measures are taken to ensure that shrimp are of legal size and that enough adults escape to spawn offshore and provide the following year’s harvest.

 Shrimp Abundance and Environmental Factors

-A single female shrimp will produce 500,000 to 1,000,000 eggs.
-Only a tiny percentage of these will hatch and survive the inshore migration to the marshes.
-Fewer still will survive the numerous predators in the marsh which prey on the young shrimp for food.
+A single female shrimp produces 500,000 to 1 million eggs.
+Only a tiny percentage of these hatch and survive the inshore migration to the marshes.
+Even fewer survive the numerous predators in the marsh, which prey on young shrimp for food.